Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

     - AniList
     - Comic Vine
     - Grand Comics Database
+    - Kitsu
+    - MangaDex
+    - MangaUpdates
     - Metron
     - MyAnimeList
     - League of Comic Geeks

+  ***Note***: If you are using information from a source not included in the above `source` attribute, you can add a `URL` element and set the `primary` attribute to `true` to identify where the information was retrieved from.

 ### Publisher